Trip Planning for Northern Madison

 5 Miles NNW Big Sky MT

-Today: Mostly sunny, with a high near 43.
-West northwest wind 7 to 9 mph.
+Tuesday: Mostly sunny, with a high near 42.
+West southwest wind around 11 mph, with gusts as high as 21 mph.

 Mostly Sunny

-Tonight: Partly cloudy, with a low around 26.
-West wind 7 to 9 mph.
+Tuesday Night: Partly cloudy, with a low around 28.
+South wind 10 to 13 mph, with gusts as high as 22 mph.

 Partly Cloudy